Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

   Click the drop-down list and select the entity type you want to use for a later data mapping with the EDIFACT fields and segments.

 - *Attribute set*
-   Attribute set that is assigned the entity type.
+   Attribute set that is assigned to the entity type.
 The attribute set drop-down list is automatically filled after you have selected an *Entity type*.

 - [CANCEL]
    Click this button to finish the wizard without saving it.
 The *Select source* wizard window is closed.